jacques/docs.npmjs.com/content/enterprise/server-configuration.md

 ## Upstream registry

-Configure npm On-Site to replicate from an upstream registry.
+Configure npm Enterprise to replicate from an upstream registry.
 This can be useful for creating backups.

 ## Storage

-Configure where npm On-Sites persistent data is stored.
+Configure where npm Enterprise's persistent data is stored.
 You may, for instance, want to store to an NFS drive that you regularly back up.

 ## Proxy URL

-Allows npm On-Site to be configured with a corporate proxy.
+Allows npm Enterprise to be configured with a corporate proxy.

-## npm On-Site registry URL
+## npm Enterprise registry URL

-Specify an alternative package URL to store in the database, rather than the IP that npm On-Site auto-detects.
-This is useful if you wish to place an HTTPs load-balancer in front of npm On-Site, for example:
+Specify an alternative package URL to store in the database, rather than the IP that npm Enterprise auto-detects.
+This is useful if you wish to place an HTTPs load-balancer in front of npm Enterprise, for example:

 [using nginx for SSL termination](https://gist.github.com/bcoe/c073859d060b802b15aa)